stevhliu/transformers/docs/source/en/chat_templating.md

 # Templates

-The [chat pipeline](./conversations) guide introduced the [`TextGenerationPipeline`] and concept of a chat prompt or *chat template* for conversing with a model.
-Underlying this high-level pipeline API is the [`~PreTrainedTokenizerBase.apply_chat_template`] method.
+The [chat pipeline](./conversations) guide introduced [`TextGenerationPipeline`] and the concept of a chat prompt or *chat template* for conversing with a model.
+Underlying this high-level pipeline is the [`~PreTrainedTokenizerBase.apply_chat_template`] method.
 A chat template is a part of the tokenizer and it specifies how to convert conversations into a single tokenizable string in the expected model format.

 In the example below, Mistral-7B-Instruct and Zephyr-7B are finetuned from the same base model but they're trained with different chat formats.
-Without chat templates, you'd have to manually write formatting code for each model, where even minor errors can hurt performance.
+Without chat templates, you have to manually write formatting code for each model and even minor errors can hurt performance.
 Chat templates offer a universal way to format chat inputs to any model.

 <hfoptions id="chat-templates">
 <hfoption id="Mistral">